Vitalos logo

 High

-White blood cells are essential for fighting infections.
+White blood cells (leukocytes) are crucial for fighting infections.
+This test measures their total count.

 Hematii (RBC)